 - c.
 Other penalties.
 The law also provides for penalties for substantial understatement of tax, negligence, fraud and for payment of tax by check that is returned for insufficient funds. - 7.
-ACCOUNTING PERIOD COVERED BY RETURN: Your Maine return covers the same accounting period as your federal corporate return.
+ACCOUNTING PERIOD COVERED BY RETURN: The taxpayer's Maine return covers the same accounting period as the federal corporate return.
 If the taxable years of the members of a unitary business group differ, see the instructions for Form CR titled "Differing Year-End Dates." - 8.
 ACCOUNTING METHODS: A taxpayer's accounting method for Maine income tax purposes must be the same as that used for federal income tax purposes.

-9. ADDITIONAL FORMS TO ACCOMPANY STATE RETURN:
+9. ADDITIONAL INFORMATION AND FORMS TO ACCOMPANY STATE RETURN: